Articles Posted in Environmental Protection Agency (EPA)

 The Implications on EPCRA Reporting

-The National Defense Authorization Act for Fiscal Year 2020 (NDAA) required that the U.S. Environmental Protection Agency (EPA) add certain poly- and perfluoroalkyl substances (PFAS) to the Toxic Release Inventory (TRI).
+The National Defense Authorization Act for Fiscal Year 2020 (NDAA) required that the U.S. Environmental Protection Agency (EPA) add certain poly- and perfluoroalkyl substances (PFAS) to the Toxics Release Inventory (TRI).
 EPA’s final rule adding these PFAS to the TRI toxic chemicals list took effect on June 22, 2020.
 This marks the implementation of another important facet of EPA’s February 2019 PFAS Action Plan, which announced the agency’s intent to address the human health and economic impacts from PFAS in the environment.

 Continue Reading ›